marcomusy/vedo/README.md

 <br />

 Load a vtk file as a vtkActor and visualize it as wireframe with a ruler on top, no axes.
-Quit python when closing the window:
+Press *Esc* to close the window and exit python session:
 ```python
 actor = vp.loadActor('290.vtk')
 actor.GetProperty().SetRepresentationToWireframe()